 Lithologic and physical property results confirm the expectation that Site U1450 would contain a high proportion of sand in the recovered cores; it may be even higher in the formation.
-As at Site U1449, the match between these data sets and seismic facies and horizons will allow us to assign broad lithologic categories to the seismic units and thus extrapolate throughout the seismic data set and between Expedition 354 drill sites.
+As at Site U1449, the match between these data sets and seismic facies and reflectors will allow us to assign broad lithologic categories to the seismic units and thus extrapolate throughout the seismic data set and between Expedition 354 drill sites.
 These data also allow identification of major depositional processes, which can be integrated to reconstruct the stacking pattern and evolution of fan deposition.

-As Site U1450 reaches back to 8 Ma at 812 m DSF, a precise seismic stratigraphy will be established postexpedition, based on major hemipelagic units and associated distinct seismic reflectors.
+Because Site U1450 reaches back to 8 Ma at 812 m DSF, a precise seismic stratigraphy will be established postexpedition, based on major hemipelagic units and associated distinct seismic reflectors.
 These units and reflectors will be used to estimate accumulation for various subfan units in time slices on the order of several hundred thousand to millions of years, one of the main expedition objectives.
-Site U1450 is located in a key position between the two other deep penetration Sites U1451 and U1455.
+Site U1450 is located in a key position between the two other deep penetration sites (U1451 and U1455).

-Recovering material of sufficient quality was a challenge during Expedition 354, particularly at Site U1450 because of the high proportion of sand.
-It was unexpected that the consolidation state of sands apparently does not change much with depth.
-Although loose sand was recovered with the APC system to refusal depth (560 and 630 m DSF in Holes U1450A and U1450B, respectively), the XCB and RCB systems provided little or no recovery of sand.
+Recovering material of sufficient quality was a challenge during Expedition 354 and particularly at Site U1450 because of the high proportion of sand.
+It was unexpected that the consolidation state of sand apparently does not change much with depth.
+Although loose sand was recovered with the APC and HLAPC systems to refusal depth (560 and 630 m DSF in Holes U1450A and U1450B, respectively), the XCB and RCB systems provided little or no recovery of sand.
 The sand proportion is likely underrepresented in cores from the deeper section of the site.
-Based on discrete sample measurements of density and porosity, a downhole trend of porosity loss is observed, but from lithologic observations we can infer that consolidation state is different for different grain sizes.
+Based on discrete sample measurements of density and porosity, a downhole trend of porosity loss is observed, but from lithologic observations we infer that consolidation state is different for different grain sizes.
 Clay shows a gradual transition to claystone with depth, with increasing P-wave velocities and densities downhole.
 However, sand was not recovered in any more consolidated state within the entire 800 m cored section.

-Based on biostratigraphic and paleomagnetic data, the upper Miocene to lower Pliocene portion of the site is characterized by a relatively uniform accumulation, averaging to 5-10 cm/ky.
-From the early Pliocene to the Pleistocene, fan accumulation has intensified (~20-25 cm/ky), accompanied by a transition from more silt- to sand-dominated lithologies.
-Fan deposition ceased at this site at 300 ka.
+Based on biostratigraphic and paleomagnetic data, the upper Miocene to lower Pliocene portion of the site is characterized by a relatively uniform accumulation, averaging about 5-10 cm/ky.
+From the early Pliocene to the Pleistocene, fan accumulation has intensified (~20-25 cm/ky), accompanied by a transition from more siltdominated to sand-dominated lithologies.
+As at Sites U1449 and U1451, turbidite deposition ceased at this site at ~300 ka, as observed at 11°N in the axial fan (Weber et al., 2003).

-Site U1451 (proposed Site MBF-3A) is the easternmost site of the seven site Bengal fan transect and was the only one aimed to core the older portions of the fan.
-The site is located above the western flank of the Ninetyeast Ridge at 8°0.42'N and 88°44.50'E, in 3607.3 m water depth.
+Site U1451 (proposed Site MBF-3A) is the easternmost site of our Bengal Fan transect at 8°N and was the only one aimed at coring the oldest part of the fan.
+The site is located above the western flank of the Ninetyeast Ridge at 8°0.42'N, 88°44.50'E in 3607.3 m water depth.
 Seismic data show that the overall fan section is condensed at Site U1451 compared to the axial part of the fan because of ongoing deformation along the Ninetyeast Ridge since the Miocene (Schwenk and Spiess, 2009).
 The drilling objective was to recover the complete fan section down to a seismic unconformity, which is believed to indicate the onset of fan deposition at this location.
-Site U1451 also contributes to the Miocene-Pliocene transect of three ~900 m deep holes to document Himalayan erosion and paleoenvironment.
-Finally, the upper section of the site is part of the seven site transect to investigate late Pliocene to recent depocenter migration and overall fan sedimentation.
+Site U1451 also contributes to the Miocene-Pliocene transect of three ~900 m deep holes documenting Himalayan erosion and paleoenvironment.
+Finally, the upper section of the site is part of the sevensite transect drilled to investigate late Pliocene to recent depocenter migration and overall fan sedimentation.